Andrzej Łaskarz: Foundations

 The bull of Pope Martin V of 1424 mentions Bishop Andrzej Łaskarz and his nephew Jan of Licheń as the founders of the church of Saint Andrew in Gosławice, present-day district of Konin.
 The town of Łaskarzew is named after the bishop whose efforts earned it town rights from King Władysław II Jagiełło in 1418.

 Memorials

-In this church there is a very interesting team of 26 coats of arms placed on stone supports supporting the ribs of the church's vault.
+In this church there is a team of 26 coats of arms placed on stone supports supporting the ribs of the church's vault.
 On the column supporting the vault, the Godziemba coat of arms is placed, which was donated by the founders (this coat of arms is still four times;

 Marcin z Słupca, living in the 15th century, wrote a Latin poem entitled "Epitaph in honor of Andrzej Łaskarz".
 One of the streets of Poznań near the cathedral was given the name Andrzej Łaskarz.